Hunted (1952 film): Plot

-Robbie, an orphaned seven-year-old boy, has been placed with uncaring and harsh adoptive parents in London.
+Robbie, an orphaned seven-year-old boy, has been placed with harsh adoptive parents in London.
 Having accidentally set a small fire in the house, he fears he will receive severe punishment as he has in the past for misdemeanours, so flees into the London streets.
-Here, he literally runs into Chris Lloyd, who is himself on the run as he has, in the heat of passion, just killed his wife's employer, whom Lloyd had discovered, was having an affair with his wife.
+Here, he literally runs into Chris Lloyd, who is himself on the run as he has, in the heat of passion, just killed his wife's employer, who Lloyd had discovered was having an affair with his wife.
 Robbie attaches himself to Lloyd, who repeatedly tries to rid himself of the boy, albeit as thoughtfully as possible.
-Lloyd decides, hesitantly, to use the boy to retrieve some much needed cash from his apartment.
+Lloyd decides to use the boy to retrieve some much needed cash from his apartment.

 Thereafter, Lloyd feels compelled to bring Robbie along with him.
 The film follows the pair as they travel northwards towards Scotland, with the police in somewhat baffled pursuit, and charts the developing relationship between the two.
-Initially Lloyd regards Robbie dismissively, as an unwanted inconvenience, while Robbie is wary and suspicious of Lloyd.
+Initially Lloyd regards Robbie as an unwanted inconvenience, while Robbie is wary and suspicious of Lloyd.
 As their journey progresses, however, the pair gradually develop a strong bond of friendship, trust and common cause.
-Both feel they have "burned their bridges" and now have nothing to lose.
+Both feel they have now have nothing to lose.

 They finally reach a small Scottish fishing port, where Lloyd steals a boat and sets sail for Ireland.
-During the voyage Robbie falls seriously ill, and Lloyd turns the boat back towards Scotland, where he knows the police are waiting for him.
+During the voyage Robbie falls seriously ill, and Lloyd turns the boat back to the Scottish port, where he knows the police are waiting for him.